SafeHome.org may receive compensation from some providers listed on this page. Learn More

 FYI: Recordings are saved in the cloud, but you’ll need a subscription for cloud storage starting at $3 per month.
 More on this later.

-The only gripe I had about Blink Mini, for the most part, is that it’s wired.
+The only gripe we had about Blink Mini, for the most part, is that it’s wired.
 But that’s also why it’s a cheaper camera than its siblings.
 To avoid a hassle, just plan on displaying it close to a wall outlet.
 You know, instead of standing on a ladder yelling, “Anyone got an extension cord?” for 10 minutes until someone answers.
 (We’ve all been there, right?)

 Here’s the bottom line on Blink Mini: While it might be small and it doesn’t include all the features, it still packs the power and convenience of Blink’s other two devices thanks to a strong and intuitive app.
 That makes it a pretty worthwhile addition to the system.